-Wealthsimple and Wealthify are two examples of “robo-advisors”, which means that ultimately, they’ll manage all the investments for you.
+Wealthsimple and Wealthify are two examples of “robo-advisors”, which means that ultimately, they’ll manage your investments for you.
 Not all robo-advising is automated, there’s not necessarily a Dalek choosing what you invest in (although that would be cool and a little unsettling).
 In the case of Wealthsimple, there are real human beings available to monitor your portfolios.
 There’s generally at least a little bit of human input with robo-advisors.

 |Risk assessment quiz|